-- Note 2: The syllabus of each paper will be divided into four units of two questions each.
+- Note 2 : The syllabus of each paper will be divided into four units of two questions each.
 The question paper of each paper will consist of five units.
 Each of the first four units will contain two questions and the students shall be asked to attempt one question from each unit.
 Unit five of each question paper shall contain eight to ten short answer type questions without any internal choice and it shall be covering the entire syllabus.
-As such unit five shall be compulsory. - Note 3: As per UGC recommendations, the teaching program shall be supplemented by tutorials and problem solving sessions for each theory paper.
-For this purpose, tutorial classes shall be held for each theory paper in groups of 8 students for half-hour per week. - Note 4: In order to pass a particular paper, the student has to pass in theory paper separately.
+As such unit five shall be compulsory. - Note 3 : As per UGC recommendations, the teaching program shall be supplemented by tutorials and problem solving sessions for each theory paper.
+For this purpose, tutorial classes shall be held for each theory paper in groups of 8 students for half-hour per week. - Note4: The minimum pass marks for passing the examination shall be as under: - i.
+40% in each theory paper including internal assessment. - ii.
+40% in each practical examination/viva-voice including internal assessment.